 So now the Sox have to win at least one at Yankee Stadium to keep this series alive, and I can only pray that Alex Cora — who, after Game 2, responded to a question about using Price in relief by saying “We’ll talk about it and see where we’re at” — has the good sense to lock his beleaguered No. 2 starter in the visitor’s clubhouse for Games 3 &4.
 Or maybe just send him home for whatever’s left of the 2018 campaign.

-I’m sure David Price is a great guy … but I’m equally sure that I never want to see him pitch against the Yankees in the postseason ever again.
+Because, while I’m sure David Price is a great guy … I’m equally sure that never, ever again do I want to see him pitch against the Yankees in the postseason.